Emerging Leader Initiatives

 Tangible Impact Outcomes

-Throughout the Fellowship, students participate in masterclasses, critical AI engagement exercises, monthly mentorship sessions, and insight activities with organizations in the FTC ecosystem.
+Throughout the Fellowship, students participate in masterclasses, critical AI engagement exercises, monthly mentorship sessions, creative intelligence labs, and insight activities with organizations in the FTC ecosystem.
 They collaborate across cultures, engage in structured focus groups and pulse surveys, and gain hands-on experience interpreting real-world talent trends.

 Emerging Leader Ecosystem